DesigningOpenDemocracy/DesigningOpenDemocracy.github.io/docs/index.md

 Contact us if you want to add any particular information to it.

+If you got some git skills, then feel free to make a pull request directly on our [repository at github](https://github.com/DesigningOpenDemocracy/DesigningOpenDemocracy.github.io)

 Please read [[Policies and guidelines]] to understand what we seek and what we allow in this wiki.